openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/core/core_package_api/core_package_exceptions.md

 public class OutOfMemoryError <: Error
 ```

-Purpose: Represents an out-of-memory error class that cannot be inherited or instantiated but can be caught.
+Function: Represents an error class for out-of-memory conditions.
+This class cannot be inherited or instantiated but can be caught.

-Parent Types:
+Parent Type:

 - [Error](#class-error)